-For the summer of 2021 the Spanish General Directorate of Traffic updated its list of Malaga speed cameras, with a total of 54 radars.
-It is expected to be a busy summer in terms of travelling around our beautiful province and if we prefer to spend our money on cold beers and pescaito instead of fines, it is worth bearing in mind where these fixed speed cameras (properly signposted), stretch radars (those that force you to respect the maximum speed limit for several kilometres) and hidden mobile speed cameras are located.
+And if we prefer to spend our money on cold beers and fried fish instead of fines, it is worth bearing in mind where these fixed radars, stretch radars (those that force you to respect the maximum speed limit for several kilometres) and hidden mobile radars are located.

 Speed cameras in Malaga Summer 2023

-The province of Malaga currently has 54 speed cameras, of which more than 30 are camouflaged, distributed between the A-7 and A-45, as well as secondary roads.
+The province of Malaga currently has 57 radars, of which more than 30 are mobile, 20 fixed and 5 stretch radars, distributed both between the A-7 and the A-45, as well as secondary roads.